fosslight/fosslight-guide-en/scanner/3_dependency.md

 1. Add the License Gradle Plugin in build.gradle file.
 ```
 plugins {
-    id 'com.github.hierynomus.license' version '0.15.0'
+    id 'com.github.hierynomus.license' version '0.16.1' // If the gradle version is 6.x or lower, then add the '0.15.0' version instead of '0.16.1'.
 }
 downloadLicenses {
     includeProjectDependencies = true
-    dependencyConfiguration = 'runtimeClasspath'
+    dependencyConfiguration = 'runtimeClasspath' // If the gradle version is 4.6 or lower, then add the 'runtime' instead of 'runtimeClasspath'.
 }
 ```
- > If the gradle version is 4.6 or lower, then add the 'runtime' instead of 'runtimeClasspath' in the dependencyConfiguration.

 2. Run the 'downloadLicenses' task.
 ```